mariankh1/SimpleChatApp/README.md

 # Simple Chat Andoird App + on the Cloud processing functions -  Using Google Firebase

 FriendlyChat is an app that allows users to send and receive text and photos in realtime across platforms.
+Also, it includes a firebase function (on the  cloud)  that changes text to emojis!

 ![Screenshot](screenshot.png)